nSilver5/nSilver5.github.io/_projects/Cooling_project.md

   </div>
 </div>
 <div class="caption">
-    Fan testing to select 1 large fan vs 2 smaller fans for better cooling performance, considering affect on battery draw as well.
+    Fan testing to compare one large fan with two smaller fans for better cooling performance, considering affect on battery draw as well.
 </div>

 ---